provenance-io/provenance/x/marker/spec/11_authorization.md

 # Authorization

-The marker module supports granting authorizations for `marker` transfers.
+The marker module supports granting authorizations for restricted coins transfers.
 This is implemented using the `authz` module's `Authorization` interface.

 ```